Programme

 Today, the Brno Philharmonic is not only a strong player in the field of symphonic music at home and abroad, but also a leading organiser of the musical season in the second-largest Czech city, an active festival presenter, and a creative leader in the field of orchestral dramaturgy.
 The orchestra’s home is the Neo-Renaissance Besední dům, “Brno’s Musikverein”, designed by Theophil von Hansen in 1873, and it is looking forward to a new, modern concert hall designed by the team of architects Tomasz Konior and Petr Hrůša and the acoustician Yasuhisa Toyota.

-Robert Kružík belongs to the youngest generation of Czech conductors.
-He currently works as the chief conductor of the Zlín Philharmonic (from the 2021/22 season), the permanent conductor of the Janáček Opera NdB (from the 2015/2016 season) and the permanent guest conductor of the Brno Philharmonic (from the 2018/19 season).
-From the 2025/2026 season, he will become the new chief conductor of the Janáček Opera in Brno.
-He also worked as a conductor of the Moravian-Silesian National Theater in Ostrava.
-He is the laureate of the Jiří Bělohlávek prize, which is awarded to young Czech artists under the age of thirty who have achieved extraordinary success in their field and are taking care of the tradition of Czech music at home and abroad.
+Robert Kružík is among the youngest generation of Czech conductors.
+He currently serves as chief conductor of the Zlín Philharmonic (since the 2021/2022 season), permanent conductor of the Janáček Opera at the National Theatre Brno (since 2015/2016), and permanent guest conductor of the Brno Philharmonic (since 2018/2019).
+Starting in the 2025/2026 season, he will become the new chief conductor of the Janáček Opera in Brno.
+He has also held the position of conductor at the National Moravian-Silesian Theatre in Ostrava.
+Kružík is a laureate of the Jiří Bělohlávek Award, which is granted to outstanding Czech artists under the age of thirty who have achieved exceptional success in their field and contribute to the promotion of Czech music both at home and abroad.

-In March 2023, he made his debut with the Czech Philharmonic in Rudolfinum, Prague.
-With the Czech Radio Symphony Orchestra he made his debut in 2020 at Prague Spring Festival.
-Robert collaborated with leading soloists such as violinists Esther Yoo, Josef Špaček, Jan Mráček and Jiří Vodička, cellists Raphael Wallfisch and Andrei Ionițǎ or Grammy winner Sumi Jo, Kateřina Kněžíková, Sung Kiu Park, phenomenal trumpeter Reinhold Friedrich and others.
-As a conductor, he performed at leading national and international festivals: Prague Spring, Smetanova Litomyšl, St. Wenceslas Music Festival, MHF Leoš Janáček, Festiwal Eufonie in Warsaw.
+In March 2023, he made his debut with the Czech Philharmonic at Prague’s Rudolfinum.
+He first conducted the Prague Radio Symphony Orchestra at the Prague Spring Festival in 2020.
+Kružík has collaborated with renowned soloists, including violinists Esther Yoo, Josef Špaček, Jan Mráček, and Jiří Vodička, cellists Raphael Wallfisch and Andrei Ionițǎ, as well as Grammy Award winner Sumi Jo, Kateřina Kněžíková, Sung Kiu Park, and the phenomenal trumpeter Reinhold Friedrich, among others.
+As a conductor, he has appeared at major domestic and international festivals, including Prague Spring, Smetana’s Litomyšl, the St. Wenceslas Music Festival, the Leoš Janáček International Music Festival, and the Festiwal Eufonie in Warsaw.

-He cooperates with many symphony orchestras, such as the MDR-Sinfonieorchester, Czech Philharmonic, Sinfonia Varsovia, Brno Philharmonic, PKF – Prague Philharmonia, Prague Symphony Orchestra FOK, Czech Radio SOČR Symphony Orchestra, Slovak Philharmonic, Košice State Philharmonic, Janáček Philharmonic Ostrava , Moravian Philharmonic Olomouc, Pardubice Chamber Philharmonic, South Bohemian Chamber Philharmonic.
+He collaborates with numerous symphony orchestras, including the MDR-Sinfonieorchester, Czech Philharmonic, Sinfonia Varsovia, Brno Philharmonic, Prague Philharmonia, Prague Symphony Orchestra FOK, Prague Radio Symphony Orchestra, Slovak Philharmonic, Košice State Philharmonic, Janáček Philharmonic Ostrava, Moravian Philharmonic Olomouc, Czech Chamber Philharmonic Orchestra Pardubice, and the South Bohemian Chamber Philharmonic.

-At the National Theater in Brno, he staged Rossini's opera Count Ora, Tchaikovsky's Queen of Spades and Eugene Onegin, Smetana's Libuša, which was performed on the 100th anniversary of the founding of the Czechoslovak Republic, Richard Strauss's Pink Cavalier and Verdi's Otello.
-His wide range of operas includes works by composers Mozart, Smetana, Dvořák, Martinů, Janáček, Donizetti, Rossini, Tchaikovsky, Bizet, Verdi, Puccini, etc.
+At the National Theatre Brno, he has conducted productions including Rossini’s Le comte Ory, Tchaikovsky’s The Queen of Spades and Eugene Onegin, Smetana’s Libuše—performed for the 100th anniversary of the founding of Czechoslovakia—Strauss’s Der Rosenkavalier, and Verdi’s Otello.
+His extensive opera repertoire includes works by Mozart, Smetana, Dvořák, Martinů, Janáček, Donizetti, Rossini, Tchaikovsky, Bizet, Verdi, Puccini, and others.

-This Brno native started out as a cellist.
-He graduated from the Brno Conservatory, where in addition to playing the cello (with Miroslav Zichy) he also devoted himself to conducting (with Stanislav Kummer).
-He successfully participated in a number of cello competitions, such as the Prague Spring, the Bohuslav Martinů Foundation Competition, the Leoš Janáček International Competition in Brno.
-He completed a study internship at the Zürcher Hochschule der Künste in Switzerland.
-He expanded his knowledge and experience at master courses in conducting with Norbert Baxa, Johannes Schlaefli and David Zinman.
+A native of Brno, he began his musical journey as a cellist.
+He graduated from the Brno Conservatory, where he studied both cello (under Miroslav Zicha) and conducting (under Stanislav Kummer).
+He achieved success in several cello competitions, including Prague Spring, the Bohuslav Martinů Foundation Competition, and the Leoš Janáček International Competition in Brno.
+He also completed a study program at the Zürcher Hochschule der Künste in Switzerland.
+He further honed his skills in conducting masterclasses with Norbert Baxa, Johannes Schlaefli, and David Zinman.

 The Czech Philharmonic Choir of Brno choir represents the absolute pinnacle of choral artistry not only domestically, but also in a worldwide context.
 The conductors, orchestras, and soloists the orchestra has collaborated with speak of the choir in superlatives.
 Music critics primarily acclaim the compactness of sound and the wide range of expressive resources at their disposal.
 The Czech Philharmonic Choir of Brno (founded in 1990) appears at all prestigious European festivals and at important concerts, and the ensemble is always able to thrill audiences with its extraordinary musical feeling.